Last modified:Tuesday 6 April 2021

 - Projects that do not comply with regional or municipal zoning regulations are not permitted.
 There is no point applying for permission: it will be refused.
 The same goes for new offices in areas considered saturated.

-- Certain business activities, machines or products also require an environmental permit (link to EP page).
+- Certain business activities, machines or products also require an environmental permit.

 - Submit your planning applications as soon as you have decided on the address of the premises.
 Do this well in advance to allow enough time for you to prepare your application, and for it to be assessed!
 You cannot start operating until you have obtained the necessary permits.